 Definition: ID of publisher registered as VAMP providers.

 Comments: The PublisherID will be assigned by the administrators of the VAMP archive server.
 The PublisherID combined with the ID uniquely describes an image resource.

+Format: string

-XMP Tag: <avm:PublisherID>
+XMP Tag: <avm:publisherid></avm:publisherid>

+IPTC/UCD1+: /

 Example: vamp://spitzer

 ResourceID

 Definition: This identifies a specific "instance" of a resource; e.g. one image in one file format at one resolution.
 This allows the same resource (image) to be offered in different formats and resolutions.
-Together with the PublisherID, each registered resource is uniquely identified in the database resolution, etc. must have unique ResourceID values, but should all share identical ID values.
+Together with the PublisherID , each registered resource is uniquely identified in the database

+Comments: Multiple instances of the same resource differing only in file format, resolution, etc. must have unique ResourceID values, but should all share identical ID values.

+Format: string

+XMP Tag: <avm:resourceid></avm:resourceid>

+IPTC/UCD1+: /

+Example: sig05-010_jpg_sm